Advancing Your Career | Career & Finances | Leadership

 RN, MSN, MSHA

-Adult learners require different approaches than younger students as they may need more time or detailed explanations.
+Adult learners require different approaches than younger students — maybe more time or more detailed explanations.

 This age group of learners can be successful if the instructor takes time to get to know them and their unique abilities.

-Of course, there are many different learning styles that span across all ages and knowing which one best encompasses the adult learner will only assist in helping them enjoy their classes or training sessions.
+Of course, there are many different learning styles that span all ages.
+Knowing which one best encompasses the adult learner will only assist in helping them enjoy their classes or training sessions.
 Adults tend to learn topics more quickly when they pertain to their work or home life.

-Are you a clinical nurse instructor or preceptor looking for techniques that will better enhance a learning experience for adult learners?
+Are you a clinical nurse instructor or preceptor looking for techniques that will better enhance the learning experience for adult learners?
 We’ve got you covered!

 Differentiating Factor in Learning: A Clinical Nurse Instructor

-If they are negative or condescending toward the adult learner, they may not be giving them the chance to know what they are capable of.
+If they are negative or condescending toward the adult learner, they can hinder the student’s capabilities.

 Being positive and encouraging is a must, as is listening to comments and questions and giving feedback.
 Instructors should endeavor to be a role model to their students.